What is Sussex Community Foundation?

 - a signed copy of your latest annual accounts

-- a signed copy of your constitution or set of rules (if you are a CIC, please also supply your CIC 34 report).
+- a signed copy of your constitution or set of rules (if you are a CIC, please also supply your CIC 34 report if this has been made available).

 - if applying for a grant to purchase equipment, please send copies of written estimates or catalogue pages